supabase/pg_replicate/README.md

 ### Performance

-Currently the data source and sinks copy table row and CDC events one at a time.
+Currently the data source and destinations copy table row and CDC events one at a time.
 This is expected to be slow.
 Batching, and other strategies will likely improve the performance drastically.
 But at this early stage the focus is on correctness rather than performance.
 There are also zero benchmarks at this stage, so commentary about performance is closer to speculation than reality.

 ## Troubleshooting